Analysis | Ginsburg’s death crystallizes the choice in November as no other issue can

 Depending on the outcome of the election and of the resolution of who fills the Ginsburg seat, the battle could easily expand to an even more charged debate over whether the high court speaks for and represents the views of a majority of Americans or even whether the democratic system of government more broadly has become undemocratic.

 Twice in the past five elections, the popular vote winner has lost the presidential election.
 It could happen again in November, as Trump is likely to lose the popular vote as he did in 2016.
-Senate Republicans control the upper chamber, but their members represent fewer than half the nation’s population.
+Senate Republicans control the upper Chamber, but their members represent fewer than half the nation’s population.
 Republicans in the House have routinely won more seats than their share of the vote, thanks to the makeup of congressional districts.

 This is not an issue that is suddenly upon the country.
 Two years ago, the Economist magazine ran a cover story with the headline, “American democracy’s built-in bias,” which highlighted the consequences of a nation with an expanding urban-rural split as wide as it is now in the United States layered on top of the constitutional system crafted upon compromise between big-state and small-state interests.